A warning – in 2018 we have seen a steady increase in business failures.

 If you do decide to do business make sure you get your contract agreed up front.
 Make sure it is clear to all sides what is expected from you, what is included in the price and what isn’t.

-When you invoice for work done, monitor your payment terms.
+When you invoice for is work done, monitor your payment terms.
 Payment reminders before the due dates are a good idea as well as reminders on the due dates.
 As soon as the credit terms are exceeded make sure you have systems in place to chase the debts immediately and effectively.
 If you are unclear about how to set this up then why not speak to one of our clients, Pecunia(2016) Ltd.

 Pecunia offer a free ‘health check’ consultation on your company’s credit management procedures, ranging from applications for a credit account through to risk assessment and cash collection.
 Their aim is to make sure you have sufficiently watertight systems to help protect your cash flow, minimise your exposure to bad debts and maximise profits.
 The directors, Kevin and Tracey, are both CICM qualified and are experts in credit management.

 Another simple solution is to use a credit control software such as Chaser.
 We are implementing Chaser ourselves and have implemented the software for a number of cloud accounting clients (another great reasons why you should move to the cloud!).
 The beauty of Chaser is that it is an automated credit control system that can be personalised to such an extent that different emails are sent to different categories of clients and with emails coming from real email addresses.
 You will save time chasing debts and your cash flow will improve.
-If you are interested in automating at least part of your credit control system then contact Gavin Hooker.
+If you are interested in automating at least part of your credit control system then contact Darren.